CSaldajeno/cse15l_lab4/index.md

 keys pressed: `cd lab7 <enter>` keys pressed: `bash test.sh <enter>`

-I was in the home directory, so I had to cd to lab7 directory by typing cd lab7 and then enter.
+I was in the home directory, so I had to cd to lab7 directory by typing cd lab7 and then `<enter>`.
 Afterwards, I typed bash.test.sh and then pressed `<enter>` to run the tests.
 ---

 ### step 7: